crownstone/bluenet/docs/INSTALL.md

 Dependencies between these steps might need to be included.

+To generate a DFU package, it is assumed that the key file is encrypted using the utility `pass`.
+It is possible to overwrite the pass file per configuration:

+    PASS_FILE=your_pass_store/dfu_pkg_signing_key

+The contents of this file when executing on the command-line

+    pass your_pass_store/dfu_pkg_signing_key

+should be something like:

+    -----BEGIN EC PRIVATE KEY------
+    ...
+    ...
+    -----END EC PRIVATE KEY------

 ## Summary

 For your convenience, most commands, can be run from the build directory: